Catfish: The TV Show: Reception

 The film Catfish was criticized and its authenticity questioned.
 Executive producer Tom Forman stresses that the TV version won't just tell "stories of deception.
 We've also stumbled into some love stories.
 We found people who are exactly who they say they are.
 We are putting those on television, too.
 We find people who are willing to get past an initial deception and really do make a connection at the end—in person and in real life.
 That's been really heartwarming.
 So, I think, when we set out, we really don't know how it's going to end: good, bad, or in the middle somewhere".

 International versions

-In January 2016, MTV began casting a proposed UK version of the show through online ads that specifically targeted the catfish, not the hopeful: "Tired of keeping secrets from your online love?
+In January 2016, MTV began casting a proposed British version of the show through online ads that specifically targeted the catfish, not the hopeful: "Tired of keeping secrets from your online love?
 Come clean" and "Are you a secret Catfish?
 It's time to come clean".
 The project was cancelled, but Schulman has said he would like to make a pan-European version.

 In August 2019, Network 10 chose to cancel its Australian version of Catfish which was going to be hosted by Casey Donovan.

+In January 2024, Catfish UK host Oobah Butler announced that the show was not renewed for a fourth season.